intel/azure-applications/README.md

 #### Launch via the Azure Marketplace:

-Search for _Intel Optimized Data Science VM for Linux (Ubuntu)_ at [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/) and click **GET IT NOW** and follow the prompts to launch the VM.
+Search for _Intel Optimized Data Science VM for Linux (Ubuntu)_ at [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/), click **GET IT NOW** and follow the prompts to launch the VM.

 **Note:**  This VM takes about 10 minutes to launch.
 At creation, a custom extension triggers a one-time installation of the latest Intel® Optimized deep learning frameworks.
 Once launched, you will be able to start and stop the VM as usual.
 Instructions are organized into two sections: